okeshawarz/prospectus/draft3.md

-Transcendentalists of his day, he held that land should either be held in common by all people, as "an endowment from God," [@george2015], or (not so much like the Transcendentalists), the entire value of bare land should be taxed away and redistributed by the government.
+Transcendentalists of his day, he held that land should either be held in common by all people, as "an endowment from God," [@george2015], or (not so much like the Transcendentalists), the entire value of bare land should be taxed away and used for public investment.
 The Land Value Tax still remains wildly popular among economists as a way to combat land speculation; while briefly touched on later in this chapter, a full discussion of the LVT is beyond the scope of this dissertation.